Ever feel like you’re caught in a tug-of-war?

 CEO of Oree Virtual, Samantha Pennington

-My best SEO copywriting tip for crafting copy that humans and Google loves is to write first and optimize after.
+My best tip for crafting copy that humans and Google love is to write first and optimize after.

 If the copy doesn’t read like something I would say in front of another human, I pull back on the copy optimization and focus on conversion.

-It’s better to use keywords strategically than dumping them into your copy.
+It’s better to use keywords strategically than dump them into your copy.

 Copywriter and Copywriting Mentor, Belinda Weaver

 Ignore the keyword naysayers.
 Think long and hard about your keywords.
-Find long-tail phrases that mean something to your target audience, and you have a chance to rank for them.
+Find long-tail keywords that mean something to your target audience, and you have a chance to rank for them.

 Content Marketing Expert, Barry Feldman